History A-Level (Edexcel)

 Paper 3: Poverty, Public Health and the State in Britain c1780-1939, worth 30%, examines the period in question and focuses on how poverty and pauperism affected the most vulnerable members of society and how the government tried and often failed, to address the problems faced by the poor from the spread of disease such as cholera, life in the workhouses and the effects of the Depression.

 The Coursework Module, worth 20%, examines interpretations of History.
 This module tests students on a range of skills from researching evidence and interpretations, weighing up evidence and consolidating it in a 3000 word essay.
 The area that we currently focus on is `Interpretations of who should be held responsible for the Holocaust’.
 Students need to study content on this period and then carry out an independently researched enquiry which focuses on analysing and evaluating historical interpretations.
 It is a controversial topic and one that students enjoy researching.
 The coursework element is a great way to prepare students for university as it enables them to research and write their findings independently.

 History is one of the most wanted and valued subjects by universities.
 In studying History you will learn valuable skills such as communication, research and essay writing skills, how to construct an argument, investigation and problem-solving skills and analytical and interpretation skills.

 Choosing History at A-level is a good pathway into careers in Law, Journalism, Teaching, Art History, the Media, Politics, Archaeology, Heritage and Museums, Civil Service, Business and Marketing.

-5 GCSEs at grades 9-4 including a grade 6 in English and/or History.
+You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, including a grade 5 in English and/or History.